MichailSemoglou/color-palette-extractor-V2/README.md

 ## Output Files

-The script will generate two output files for each processed image:
+The script will generate several output files for each processed image:

 1. `{image_name}_info.txt`: A text file containing detailed color information, including:
    - HEX, RGB, and CMYK values for each color in the extracted palette
    - Color harmony information (Complementary, Analogous, Triadic, Tetradic, Tints, and Shades)

-2. {image_name}_emotions.txt: A text file containing emotional analysis of the color palette:
+2. `{image_name}_emotions.txt`: A text file containing emotional analysis of the color palette:
    - Overall emotional impact of the palette
    - Harmony analysis and brand recommendations
    - Emotional associations of individual colors